 Why is it important to treat and prevent fleas?

 Fleas are the number one cause of skin disease in pets and can cause problems ranging from simple itchiness to weeping sores, scaly skin and a strong smell.
-Some dogs are even allergic to fl ea bites (a condition known as Flea Allergy Dermatitis), where one bite sets off a horrible reaction.
+Some dogs are even allergic to flea bites or their saliva (a condition known as Flea Allergy Dermatitis), where one bite sets off a horrible reaction.
 All skin conditions require veterinary treatment.
 We advise you to visit your local Greencross Vets to learn more on how to treat and prevent fleas.